lqb2/blog/_posts/2020-01-21-cuddle-breakthrough.md

 cuddle sleepovers, here we come!

-ps - there's something to explore here about the role of homophobia, but i'm outta time for today!
+ps - there's something to explore here about the role of homophobia, but i'm outta time for today! pps - s/o to all the folx who have explored and will explore this with me in the future. special s/o to mike casey (we found it... together) and also eroc and owen.

 <!-- hyperlink bank -->